Gasparilla Inn & Club

 The Gasparilla Inn & Club is a historic hotel at 500 Palm Avenue on Gasparilla Island in Boca Grande, Florida.

 The Gasparilla Inn is one of the largest surviving resort hotels in Florida, constructed originally for wealthy northerners in the early 20th century, during the time when the state became a travel and vacation destination.

 The inn is a two-and-a-half-story hotel building.
 Its first section was built in 1911; it was expanded in 1912 and in 1915.
+The hotel opened to guests in 1913 after sufficient construction made the structure habitable.
 Its Classical Revival-style portico was added around 1931.
 Its original beach club was destroyed in a hurricane in 1921; the new beach club was added in 1928, and an 18-hole golf course was added next.

 The Gasparilla Inn Historic District is a 25 acre historic district which was listed on the National Register of Historic Places in 2008.
 It includes the inn, ten guest cottages built between 1915 and 1933, "two housekeeping maintenance sheds, also constructed in 1933, and two historic sites, a croquet court, and holes five and six of the historic 18-hole golf course both of which were constructed c.
 1930 on the grounds at the rear of the Inn."